usnistgov/privacy_collaborative_research_cycle/index.md

 </p>

-This page was updated 14 FEB 2023.
+This page was updated 22 FEB 2023.

+## Program Purpose and Introduction

-The CRC is a program run by the [NIST Privacy Engineering Program](https://www.nist.gov/itl/applied-cybersecurity/privacy-engineering) and designed to spur research, innovation, and understanding of data deidentification techniques.
+The [NIST Privacy Engineering Program](https://www.nist.gov/itl/applied-cybersecurity/privacy-engineering) has launched the Collaborative Research Cycle (CRC) to spur research, innovation, and understanding of data deidentification techniques.

-Have questions?
-Please contact NIST scientist [Gary Howarth](mailto:gary.howarth@nist.gov?subject=[CRC]) or crowd-source them by [joining the CRC list-serv.](http://CRC+subscribe@list.nist.gov?subject=subscribe)

-## TLDR:
+The [NIST Differential Privacy Challenge Series](https://www.nist.gov/ctl/pscr/open-innovation-prize-challenges/past-prize-challenges/2020-differential-privacy-temporal) saw huge gains in synthetic data generation performance and the publication of a variety of open source tools.
+Yet, evaluating and benchmarking synthetic data remains difficult.
+NIST has now released new data and evaluation tools to investigate the performance of synthetic data generators.
+The [Diverse Community Excerpt Data](https://github.com/usnistgov/SDNist/tree/main/nist%20diverse%20communities%20data%20excerpts) are real-world, limited-feature data (24 columns), drawn from the American Community Survey and divided into three distinct geographic partitions.
+The complimentary [SDNist Deidentified Data Report Generator](https://github.com/usnistgov/SDNist) provides a suite of both machine- and human-readable outputs with more than ten metrics including univariate and multivariate statistics, database distance metrics, principal component analysis, propensity, basic privacy evaluation, and other information-rich tools.

+***The CRC collects, evaluates, and packages contributed deidentified Diverse Community Excerpt Data as a _research acceleration bundle_.
+The CRC invites researchers to use this _research acceleration bundle_ for investigation, comparison, and analysis and to submit their findings to a workshop***

+## Program Summary in Four Sentences:

-The CRC invites researchers to contribute de-identified records from the [NIST Diverse Community Excerpts](https://github.com/usnistgov/SDNist/tree/main/nist%20diverse%20communities%20data%20excerpts) along with a brief abstract listing their methods.
+The CRC invites researchers to contribute deidentified records from the [NIST Diverse Community Excerpts](https://github.com/usnistgov/SDNist/tree/main/nist%20diverse%20communities%20data%20excerpts) along with a brief abstract listing their methods.
 In May 2023, the CRC plans to release a machine-readable _research acceleration bundle_ of all contributions along with detailed evaluations using the [SDNist report tool](https://github.com/usnistgov/SDNist/).
-We invite researchers to use the acceleration bundle to perform analysis and submit their findings in 3-page-or-less_ [tiny papers](https://iclr.cc/Conferences/2023/CallForTinyPapers) _to a workshop to be held in November 2023.
+We invite researchers to use the acceleration bundle to perform analysis and submit their findings in 3-page-or-less_ [tiny papers](https://iclr.cc/Conferences/2023/CallForTinyPapers)_ to a workshop to be held in November 2023.
 Submitted papers and NIST-contributed research will be packaged in a set of conference proceedings we expect to release in January 2024.
 Prizes and awards are not part of this program.

+## Questions?
+Please contact NIST scientist [Gary Howarth](mailto:gary.howarth@nist.gov?subject=[CRC]) or crowd-source them by [joining the CRC list-serv.](http://CRC+subscribe@list.nist.gov?subject=subscribe)

 ## How to Participate: